lil-lab/nccg/README.md

 ## Section 1: Using Amazon AMI to do AMR Parsing

-In this section, we will talk on how to use publically available Amazon AMI to perform parsing on devset.
+In this section, we will talk on how to use publically available Amazon AMI to perform parsing on test set.
 Later sections describe how to do customized training and testing.
-First, login to [https://aws.amazon.com/](https://aws.amazon.com/) and use the following AMI:
+First, login to [https://aws.amazon.com/](https://aws.amazon.com/) and find the NCCG public AMI(ID: ami-ce5387d8).
+You can find the AMI by clicking on launch an ec2 instance and then going to community AMIs and searching for the above AMI ID.

-We will launch a master instance and several worker instance to do test time parsing on the devset.
+We will launch a master instance and several worker instance to do test time parsing on the test set.

  - **Run the master instance**